vahidk/EffectiveTensorflow/README.md

 print(z_val)
 ```
-Unlike numpy that immediately performs the computation and produces the result, tensorflow only gives us a handle (of type Tensor) to a node in the graph that represents the result.
+Unlike NumPy that immediately performs the computation and produces the result, tensorflow only gives us a handle (of type Tensor) to a node in the graph that represents the result.
 If we try printing the value of z directly, we get something like this:
 ```
 Tensor("MatMul:0", shape=(10, 10), dtype=float32)
 ```